zheey/calendar-call-scheduler/README.md

 ### Testing
 Testing for this feature is ongoing.

-## Improvements
-This application was built in a short time and there are some modifications that would be done to improve it continually.
-The calendar doesn't have dynamic year and month selection yet.
-These would be subsequently added to it to make it fully function.

 ## Installation
 ### `Clone Repository`:
 This project can only be run on a local machine for now.
 Kindly clone this repository.